How to wish someone Happy Birthday, 7 Artsy Tips!

 As art students, we were tasked with creating a work of art, recycling brown paper bags, and expressing ‘tension.’
 In the midst of high school drama and stressful testing seasons, I created this mixed media drawing of a woman silently screaming and pulling at her hair, which is made of delicate paper.

-Remember your audience.
+Remember who your audience is.
 Who did you create this artwork for?
 What type of people would you imagine in the gallery looking at this artwork?
 Who would buy this painting?
+If you post it online, who is interacting with the post?

 The artist statement is sometimes published on social media platforms or printed next to the painting in a gallery.
 You may be writing to someone who has never held a paintbrush in their life, so keep these thoughts in mind when writing an artist statement.
 Carefully choose words to describe art that make sense to your audience.